tofflemire/tofflemire.github.io/pages/spectroscopy.md

 <img src="/local_files/Ha_all.png" width="700" ALIGN="left">

 <img src="/local_files/TWA_HeI.png" width="300" ALIGN="left">
+The figure at the left presents the accretion tracing emission line He I 5876&#8491;.
+As with the plot above, the spectra are ordered by their orbital phase and color coded by the orbit in which they were obtained.
+Both are presented as text to the right of each line.

 A paper on our TWA 3A spectra is in preparation but a conference proceedings with our preliminary results can be found <a href='/local_files/tofflemire_sfst.pdf' target='blank'>here</a>.